JanneMattila/www/docs/_posts/2023/12/2023-12-11-k8s-api-deprecations.markdown

 - 3 most recent minor versions are supported at a time

-From that you can directly jump to [Azure Kubernetes Service (AKS) Kubernetes Release Calendar](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar) to see the timelines for different Kubernetes versions.
+From that you can directly jump to [Azure Kubernetes Service (AKS) Kubernetes Release Calendar](https://docs.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-kubernetes-release-calendar) to see the timelines for different Kubernetes versions and their support in AKS.
 And next to it, you'll also find [AKS Components Breaking Changes by Version](https://learn.microsoft.com/en-us/azure/aks/supported-kubernetes-versions?tabs=azure-cli#aks-components-breaking-changes-by-version).

-Above just means, that you should be prepared to update your Kubernetes and prepare for the changes that come with it.
+Above just means, that you should be prepared to update your Kubernetes clusters and you should be prepared for the changes that come with it.

 ---

 _What kind of changes are we then talking about that might impact you?_

-[Kubernetes](https://kubernetes.io/) has good documentation about how they evolve Kubernetes API to support new experimental features and at the same time they might remove some of the old features to enable fast development also in the future.
+[Kubernetes](https://kubernetes.io/) has good documentation about how they evolve Kubernetes APIs to support new experimental features and at the same time they might remove some of the old features to enable fast development also in the future.
 At the end of the day, the more old stuff you carry over, the more energy it will take from you in the development which would slow down the innovation.